oniony/TMSU/README.md

 IMPORTANT: If you have been following 'tip' there is a separate upgrade script called `tip_to_0.1.0.sql`.
 Due to a bug in the previous version please re-run this even if you have previously upgraded otherwise you may end up with duplicate entries in the `file_tag` table.
+Please read through the script before running it.

     $ cp ~/.tmsu/default.db ~/.tmsu/default.db.bak  # back up
     $ sqlite3 -init misc/db-upgrades/0.0.9_to_0.1.0.sql ~/.tmsu/default.db